Skip to main content

 Here are some tips to help keep your pet safe:

-• Starting the weekend before July 4th, consider taking your dog out on leash to go potty and exercise, even if it's just in the back yard.
+• Keep your dog on a leash for potty breaks and exercise, even in your own yard.

 • Verify that pets' tags and microchips have current and updated information, and that your dog is licensed.
 If your pet is staying with someone else and you will be out of phone range, add a tag with the caretaker's information so they can be called quickly when the pet is found.